Search programs

 Preparation for a master’s in library science program must begin long before the courses start.
 Schools depend on deadlines for applications.
 For example, they may have application deadlines for financial aid, university admission, or program admission.
 If a program requires a passing score on a graduate entrance exam, plan to take the exam in advance, with enough time to get the scores before the application deadlines.
 The Graduate Record Exam (GRE) is a standard test used for admission.

-Most master’s in library science programs require the following documents to be submitted with the application for admission:
+The exact requirements vary by school and program, but most master’s in library science programs request for the following documents to be submitted with the application for admission:

 • Transcripts